Discovery of the New Cohere Summarization Endpoint

 This poses a question to which we certainly have a less clear picture right now.

-In my opinion, there are several ways which are logical and immediate follow-ups on the existing model endpoint.
 I expect that they will expand the examples and documentation website.
 Currently, linked pages in their docs about summarization still refer to the general-purpose generation endpoint (see, “Build a summarizaiton app” in the bottom left), which is precisely not the one to use for this task.

 Secondly, explicit training for multilingual summary experiences could be a possible extension.
 The model already exhibits a (albeit weak) multilingual tendency, which allows users to explore foreign-to-English summarization settings.
 If Cohere manages to extend their functionality to some of the other languages with a potential customer base, this could be a realistic extension.